Kappa-Dev/KappaTools/docs/tutorial.rst

 .. note::

-  Do note however that single letter codes quickly become opaque: if ``U`` is for unmodified, what's for ubiquitinated?
+  Single letter codes quickly become opaque: if
+  ``U`` is for unmodified, what's for ubiquitinated?
 If ``P`` is for phosphorylated, what's for palmitoylated?
 If ``M`` is for mutated, what's for methylated, di-methylated, or tri-methylated?
 Moreover, the